dymmond/edgy/docs/models.md

 Edgy models are a bit opinionated when it comes to `ID` and this is to maintain consistency within the SQL tables with field names and lookups.

+### Strict models

+Sometimes you want more input validation.
+E.g. non-existing fields are not just ignored but raise an error or the input type is not coerced into the right type but raises an error instead.

+For this the `StrictModel` model can be used.
+Otherwise it behaves like a normal Model.

+There is no strict version of a `ReflectModel` because the laxness is required.

 ### Special attributes

 There are few special attributes which can be set